Karthik-Eswaran/python-wfais-uj-2425l-assignment-3-python-github-classroom/README.md

 # 📊 Assignment: Financial Data Analyzer

 ## Objective
 Build a Python application that loads financial time series data and performs basic analysis using Object-Oriented Programming (OOP), modular design, and basic linear algebra/statistics.
-You will create a class to encapsulate data operations, use a separate module for computations, and produce plots for interpretation.
+You will create a class to encapsulate data operations, use a separate module for computations, and produce plots using matplotlib for interpretation.

 ---

-## Learning Goals
-- Practice **OOP** in Python (classes, methods, attributes).
-- Use **modular programming** by creating and importing your own module.
-- Apply basic **statistics and linear algebra** to real-world data.
-- Gain experience with **Pandas**, **NumPy**, and **Matplotlib**.

----

-## Files Provided
+## Files Information
 - `sample_stock_data.csv`: sample data (columns: `Date`, `Close`, `Volume`)
-- `main.py`: runs your analysis
+- `main.py`: runs everything
-- `stock_analyzer.py`: where your main class goes
+- `stock_analyzer.py`: the main class
-- `finance_utils.py`: helper functions
+- `utils.py`: helper functions

 ---